ialokim/android-phone-field/README.md

  * Formats the phone number according to the currently chosen country with whitespaces, dashes and parentheses
  * Validates the phone number, allows to set a custom error
  * Returns the valid phone number including the country code
+ * Full internationalization with the countries names in every language provided by Android

 ## Usage

 You can easily add the library to your project using [jitpack.io](https://jitpack.io/#ialokim/android-phone-field/):

-* If not already done, add jitpack to your root `build.gradle` at the end of `repositories`:
+* If not already present, add jitpack to your root `build.gradle` at the end of `repositories`:

 ```
 allprojects {